stbnrivas/dataModels/specs/Environment/unsupported/AirQualityThreshold/README.md

 # Air quality threshold

-This folder contains a NGSIv2 data set which provides the air quality thresholds in Europe.
+This folder contains a NGSI v2 data set which provides the air quality thresholds in Europe.

 Air quality thresholds allow to calculate an air quality index (AQI).